gretzky/golf/README.md

 $ golf
 ```

-by default, golf outputs a gitignore, editorconfig, license, readme, and github templates (optional)-- all based on your input.
+by default, golf creates your project directory and outputs a gitignore, editorconfig, license, readme, and optional github templates all based on your input.

 **options**